charles-l/pep/README.md

 ## Current features
 * Basic editing tasks
+    * Insert mode
+    * Delete, join text and lines
+    * Undo (partially implemented)
+    * Read file
+    * Write file
-* ~600 SLOC (goal is to stay under 8K - less if possible)
+* ~700 SLOC (goal is to stay under 8K - less if possible)

 ## Design
+* There's a buffer
+* The buffer has a linked-list of lines
 * Motions
     * Motions just move the cursor from one place to another.
-They're prefixed with an `m_`
+In code they're prefixed with an `m_`
-    * Motions are easy to add.
-They just require the current buffer.
 * Edits
     * Edits track the difference between two motions and perform some transformation on the inbetween

 ## TODO
+* Make usable
 * Have config header
 * Make keybindings easier to configure
+* Make extensibility easier